Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Discussion

 \subsection{Sensitivity to the choice of ephemeris}

 A comparison between the orbit orientations of the Galilean satellites obtained with JUP387 or NOE reveals differences, on both short and long time scales, see Fig.~\ref{fig_NOEJUP}.
 As with JUP387, we numerically fit the Laplace plane coordinates ($\alpha_{LP},\delta_{LP}$), a periodic series and one secular term for the projected coordinates ($n_x,n_y$) of the orbit normal onto the Laplace plane.
 The Laplace plane coordinates differ by as much as $0.004^\circ$ from those associated to JUP387, which also affects some of the transformation coefficients, see Table~\ref{tab_refplanesNOE}.
 The small secular rates ($tr_{x/y}$) associated to the two ephemerides differ significantly, see Tables~\ref{tab_trxtry} and \ref{tab_trxtryNOE}, with discrepancies in $n_{x/y}$ reaching up to $0.005^\circ$ after $100$ years, corresponding to a difference up to $150$ km in the position of the Galilean satellite around Jupiter.
-The differences in the amplitudes of the $n_{x/y}$ series between JUP387 and NOE range from approximately $3 \, 10^{-4}$ deg (for Io) to $2 \, 10^{-3}$ deg (for Callisto), see Tables~\ref{tab_sxsy} and \ref{tab_sxsyNOE}.
+The differences in the amplitudes of the $n_{x/y}$ series between JUP387 and NOE range from approximately $3 \times 10^{-4}$ deg (for Io) to $2 \times 10^{-3}$ deg (for Callisto), see Tables~\ref{tab_sxsy} and \ref{tab_sxsyNOE}.
+The differences in the periods are the largest for term $j=5$ of Io’s series ($7$ years of difference).
+This term, with argument $\Omega_4$, has a small amplitude and a long period and is therefore more difficult to estimate uniquely than a term with a large amplitude and short period.
+For the other satellites, the $\Omega_4$ terms are relatively more important, and their period is generally better constrained to around $-560$ years.
 Note that for each satellite, since the Laplace planes of JUP387 and NOE are different, the $n_{x/y}$ coordinates corresponding to each ephemerides are expressed in a different reference frame.
 The transformation into equatorial coordinates $\alpha_O$ and $\delta_O$ allows for a comparison of the orbit orientation in an identical reference frame (see gray and orange curves in Fig.~\ref{fig_NOEJUP}).

 As we did with the JUP387 orbital theory, we compute the values of the amplitudes $\varepsilon_j$ and $\theta_j$ considering a solid interior model, see Table~\ref{tab_sxsyNOE}, to obtain the complete $(s_x,s_y)$ solution.
 Then we transform the latter into solutions for the equatorial coordinates $\alpha_S, \delta_S$ and $\mu$, including rates, see Table~\ref{tab_trxtryNOE}, and periodic terms, see Table~\ref{tab_spinadNOE}.
 We applied the same level of truncation as in Table~\ref{tab_sxsy}, and obtained the same number of terms for Europa, Ganymede and Callisto as with the JUP387 theory, but one more term for Io.
 By applying similar simplifications as in Section \ref{sec_IAUsolution} for the solution derived from the JUP387 theory, we propose an alternative update for the IAU WG solution, but based on the NOE orbital theory, see Table~\ref{tab_spinad_IAUNOE}.
 For the $\alpha$ and $\delta$ rates, we have retained the values derived from the fit of the orbital precession of the NOE orbital theory, which are quite different from the values we recommend for a replacement of the IAU WG solution based on the JUP387 orbital theory.